AxtonGrams/terraform-provider-wiz/docs/resources/control_associations.md

 page_title: "wiz_control_associations Resource - terraform-provider-wiz"
 subcategory: ""
 description: |-
-  Manage associations between security sub-categories and policies.
-This resource can only be used with custom security sub-categories.
-Wiz managed or custom policies can be referenced.
-When the association is removed from state, all associations managed by this resource will be removed.
-Associations managed outside this resouce declaration will remain untouched through the lifecycle of this resource.
+  Manage associations between controls and security sub-categories.
+Associations defined outside this resouce will remain untouched through the lifecycle of this resource.
+Wiz managed controls cannot be associated to Wiz managed security sub-categories.
+This resource does not support imports; it can, however, overlay existing resources to bring them under management.
 ---

 # wiz_control_associations (Resource)

-Manage associations between security sub-categories and policies.
-This resource can only be used with custom security sub-categories.
-Wiz managed or custom policies can be referenced.
-When the association is removed from state, all associations managed by this resource will be removed.
-Associations managed outside this resouce declaration will remain untouched through the lifecycle of this resource.
+Manage associations between controls and security sub-categories.
+Associations defined outside this resouce will remain untouched through the lifecycle of this resource.
+Wiz managed controls cannot be associated to Wiz managed security sub-categories.
+This resource does not support imports; it can, however, overlay existing resources to bring them under management.

 ## Example Usage